elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 True price of the stock is the mid-point of hte bid-ask.
 Market price is the price on the order last executed.

+## Flash Boys Notes

+### Flash Boys Chapter 1

+- Dave Spivey
+- Milliseconds matters (millions of dollars)
+- Connecting Chicago options exchange to NASDAQ exchange
+- Went through mountain which was difficult
+- Telecommunication companies had no idea the power they had

 ## First Week

 ["These Teenagers Know More About Investing Than You Do"](https://on.wsj.com/44kCymS)